fortify/sample-scala/scala-gradle/README.md

 `./gradlew clean build` (remove `./` for Windows) will perform a compilation of the sources.
 During the compilation, Lightbend's
 [scala-fortify plugin](https://developer.lightbend.com/docs/fortify/current/) will be active in the Scala compiler.
 As a result, translation of the Scala code to Fortify NST will take place.
-With the current settings, the NSTs will be stored under a build id specific in `app/build.gradle`, in this case `scala-gradle`.
+NSTs will be stored under a build id specified in `app/build.gradle`, in this case `scala-gradle`.

 After translation, regular `sourceanalyzer` commands can be used to perform the scan phase, e.g.